Sleep Doctor independently selects the products we test. We may earn a commission if you make a purchase using the links on our site.

 The Tempur-Cloud measures 10 inches thick and has a medium (5) feel.
 Our testing revealed the straightforward design worked for stomach sleepers under 130 pounds as well as side and back sleepers under 230 pounds.

 In the comfort system, the bed contains a soft layer of TEMPUR memory foam over a slightly firmer layer of TEMPUR material.
 This is followed by a polyfoam support core that helps maintain spinal alignment.
 Our testing revealed the all-foam design of the Tempur-Cloud provided above-average motion isolation and pressure relief.
 If they prefer, shoppers can opt for a hybrid model with a pocketed coil support core.
 Hybrid mattresses tend to perform better at edge support and bounce and allow more room for airflow to fight heat retention.
+Unlike most Tempur-Pedic mattresses, the Tempur-Cloud is compressed for shipping.
+To set up the mattress, shoppers simply open the packaging and allow the mattress to expand on the bed base.

 Our testing team found the Tempur-Cloud provided exceptional pressure relief and motion isolation.
 This makes the model a good option for lightweight stomach sleepers who wake easily when their partner moves in bed as well as those seeking a lower price-point.

-Best Pressure Relief
+Best Mattress for Pressure Relief

 Tempur-Pedic TEMPUR-ProAdapt

-Sleep Doctor’s Take
+The Sleep Doctor’s Review

 Mattresses with foam layers often earn high ratings in pressure relief, and the TEMPUR-ProAdapt is no exception.
 You can choose between foam and hybrid models and three firmness levels.
 This variety made the mattress appealing to most of our testers, with most of our stomach sleepers finding a comfortable model.